Elisha Cook Jr.

 1 Hr., 30 Mins.

-essiah of Evil” (1973) grabs hold of one’s fear of the unknown and squeezes and squeezes — it’s a relentlessly creepy horror movie.
-The film’s narrative springs from a visit.
-The heroine, Arletty (Marianna Hill), hasn’t seen her painter father, Joseph (Royal Dano), for a while — they are, by now, pretty much estranged.
-So she decides at the beginning of the feature to
+essiah of Evil (1973) grabs a hold of one’s fear of the unknown and squeezes and squeezes — it’s a relentlessly creepy horror movie.
+Its narrative is rooted in a visit.
+The heroine, Arletty (Marianna Hill), hasn’t seen her painter father, Joseph (Royal Dano), for a while — they are, these days, pretty much estranged.
+So she decides at the beginning of the movie to spontaneously

-spontaneously go visit him in Point Dume, a small beach hamlet he recently moved to.
-The sojourn, for him, was meant to be a sort of artist’s retreat.
-When Arletty arrives at Joseph’s spacious beachside mansion, though, he’s nowhere to be found.
+go visit him in Point Dume, a small beach hamlet he recently moved to.
+The sojourn, for him, was meant to be a sort of artist’s retreat; but when Arletty arrives at Joseph’s spacious beachside mansion, he’s nowhere to be found.

-This disappearance is undergirded in darkness.
-When Arletty stumbles on Joseph’s diaries, she reads copious entries detailing a malevolence in the town.
+The disappearance is undergirded in darkness.
+When Arletty stumbles on Joseph’s diaries, in store are copious entries detailing a malevolence in the town.
 There is much talk of a blood moon, a dark stranger.
-On one page, her father talks of accidentally cutting himself on something and having no blood pour from the wound.
+On one page, her father writes of an incident where he accidentally cut himself on something, and no blood erupted from the wound.
 On another, he’s flummoxed to find that his body temperature has dropped to a staggering 85 degrees.
-Joseph’s downstairs studio is enveloped in paintings (not just on canvases but on the walls) of various Point Dume settings, all flecked with shadowy, unsmiling portraits of residents.
-Their eyes are so hooded, they look like black holes.
+Joseph’s downstairs studio is enveloped in paintings (not just on canvases but on the walls) of various Point Dume settings.
+They're all flecked with shadowy, unsmiling portraits of residents; their eyes are so hooded, they look like black holes.
 Their uniformity is cultish.

-In his diary entries, all of which are written like letters to Arletty, Joseph implores his daughter not to come looking for him but to check in with a nearby art dealer.
+In his diary entries, all of which are written like letters to Arletty, Joseph implores his daughter not to come looking for him but does encourage her to check in with a nearby art dealer he was ostensibly working with.
 But the dealer hasn’t heard of Arletty’s father.
-Although thronged with charming trinket shops and standard-looking franchise locations (it's perfectly bland), the downtown area itself is disconcertingly empty.
+Although thronged with charming trinket shops and standard-looking franchise locations (it's perfectly bland), Point Dume's downtown is suspiciously empty.
 There’s no way tourists wouldn’t be all over this.
 If a resident is seen — which is rarely — they have a ghost-white pallor and black hair.
 They dress in muted business clothes.
 They stare and stare but do not smile.
 It is almost inevitable that the film, eventually, reveals itself to us as zombie-movie adjacent.
 (The residents will stop simply glassily staring, if you know what I mean.)
 A lot of suspense derives from how long the danger goes from potential to fully kinetic.

-They know that with the genre, it’s crucial to explain some things, but not quite everything, to make viewers eager to fill in the blanks in the aftermath — making the film seem scarier.
-It’s the overactive imagination that cultivates one's biggest fears, after all.
-When they were writing the movie, Huyck remembered years later, he and Katz had in mind the Universal monster movies of the 1930s, the bibliography of H.P.
-Lovecraft, European art films.
+They know that with the genre, it can be hugely effective to explain some things, but not quite everything, to make viewers eager to fill in the blanks in the aftermath of watching the film — making the film seem scarier.
+It’s the overactive imagination that strengthens one's fears.
+When they were writing Messiah of Evil, Huyck remembered years later, he and Katz had in mind the Universal monster movies of the 1930s, the bibliography of H.P.
+Lovecraft, and European art films — they weren't looking toward then-in genre trends.
 “I wasn’t really a late ‘60s, ‘70s horror fan,” Huyck said.